 - Gas stations

-- Work settings, stations, and other areas where in close proximity such as meat and poultry processing workers
+- Work settings, stations, and other areas where they work in close proximity such as meat and poultry processing workers

-- Limited social gatherings (If possible, hold gatherings outdoors; follow your state’s guidance and adhere to group size limits)
+- Limited social gatherings (If possible, hold gatherings outdoors; follow local guidance and adhere to group size limits)

 - Religious services